HTTPayer/sub0-hackathon/docs/README.md

-# Spuro - AI Agents Marketplace
+# Arkivendor Docs & Catalogue

-A Next.js marketplace application where AI agents can discover, purchase, and use infrastructure capabilities autonomously using HTTPayer (x402 payments).
+A Next.js application that documents **Arkivendor – powered by httpayer**: an Arkiv + x402 backend exposed as an agent-friendly HTTP API and SDK (arkivolts) and consumed by the **AI‑rkiv** CLI agent.

 ## Features

-- 🤖 **AI-Native Infrastructure**: Designed for autonomous agent purchasing
+- 🤖 **AI-Native Infrastructure**: Shows how agents can use Arkiv-backed storage via Arkivendor
-- 💳 **HTTPayer Integration**: x402-protected APIs with pay-per-use pricing
+- 💳 **HTTPayer Integration**: x402-protected APIs with pay-per-use pricing, paid by agents
-- 💾 **Arkiv Storage (Arkivendor)**: Persistent encrypted memory for agent state via the **Memory Bucket** capability
+- 💾 **Arkiv Storage (Arkivendor)**: Persistent encrypted memory for agent state via Arkiv entities with TTL
-- 🔗 **External Polkadot Integration**: Designed to be used alongside an external Polkadot agent (e.g. `ai-rkiv`) that runs in Node.js/TypeScript, queries stash-account data via PAPI, and then stores snapshots in Arkiv via Arkivendor
+- 🔗 **External Polkadot Integration**: Designed to be used alongside the `ai-rkiv` agent, which runs in Node.js/TypeScript, queries stash-account data via PAPI, and then stores snapshots in Arkiv via Arkivendor
-- 🧩 **Arkiv Functions Marketplace (Demo)**: Spuro is modeled as a marketplace of Arkiv-backed "functions" that agents can call over HTTP/x402; in this demo, the primary function is the `Memory Bucket`
+- 🧩 **Arkivolts SDK Catalogue**: Documents a small set of client-side functions (arkivolts) that wrap Arkivendor endpoints (`createEntity`, `readEntity`, `queryEntities`, `snapshotStashToArkiv`)

 ## Tech Stack